marcoreuter/SparkifyUdacity/README.md

 As a main metric for the evaluation of the model, I consider the F1 score, due to the relative imbalanace in the data set: the amount of users that do not churn largely outnumbers the amount of users that churn.
 This is highlighted in the "Percentage of users that churn per month" KPI.

+## Deployment
+To run the project, the Jupyter notebook needs to be deployed into a AWS EMR instance that runs spark.

 ### Libraries / Services and Data
 The following libraries have been used in the project:
 1) PySpark